phort6n2/LTCC-2.0/src/content/blog/eft.md

 ### 8. EFT Can Help Create Secure Attachment

 The ultimate goal of [emotionally focused therapy](https://coupleconnectionsd.com/emotionally-focused-therapy/) for couples is to create a more secure emotional attachment between partners in which they both feel seen, heard, and supported.
 By strengthening your secure attachment, EFT can help you achieve a more profound and authentic connection, creating a lasting positive change in your relationship.

+## Want To Talk To A Therapist?

+Get a free [15 minute consultation](https://murrietatherapy.com/schedule) now for couples therapy, individual therapy, or family therapy.
+We're here for you, and you don't have to try to navigate to wellness on your own.
+[Get your 15 minute consultation today!](https://murrietatherapy.com/schedule)